August 09, 2022

 Everyone looks forward to summer, especially in places where winters are harsh and seem to last forever.
 Of course, it’s also very tempting to stay outdoors and enjoy the summer warmth and bright sunshine.
-The flip side to this is overexposure to the sun, which increases skin damage, and in turn - an increased risk of skin cancer.
+The flip side to this is overexposure to the sun, which can lead to skin damage, and in turn increase the risk of cancer.

 The good news is that most skin cancers are preventable.
 In order to understand and learn how to deal with it, let’s go back to the basics.